Renault Kangoo: Body styles

-Kangoo Be Bop

 Following the 2007 Renault Kangoo Compact Concept, the Renault Kangoo Be Bop was presented at 2008 Paris Motor Show.
 This 3870 mm long model, with only three doors, is equipped with a sliding glass roof at the rear, 4 seats and a two-tone body.
 Judged expensive and unpractical, the Kangoo Be Bop was a commercial failure, and only 1,400 units were produced between 2009 and 2011.